TTLabs/EvaporateJS/README.md

   object to upload.

   The `completionPromise` is an implementation of [Promises/A+](http://promises-aplus.github.com/promises-spec/).
-The promise resolves with the file_key on sucessful file upload and rejects when the upload is canceled or aborted due to an unrecoverable error.
+The promise resolves with the file_key on sucessful file upload and rejects with a message as to why the file could not be uploaded.

 And a number of optional parameters: